picfight/pfcd/docs/README.md

 **2. Add btcd's RPC TLS certificate to system Certificate Authority list.**

 `cgminer` uses [curl](http://curl.haxx.se/) to fetch data from the RPC server.
-Since curl validates the certificate by default, we must install the `btcd` RPC certificate into the default system Certificate Authority list.
+Since curl validates the certificate by default, we must install the `pfcd` RPC certificate into the default system Certificate Authority list.

 **Ubuntu**